brunobord/microsr/microsr.md

 | heavy      | 10 |  -3 |
 | shield     | +1 | n/a |

+### meat

+the **gm** should talk to the players about their characters.
+where do they come from? what's their story?
+do they have goals? a quest to fulfill?
+what are their relationships? do they have friends, family, siblings? who are their enemies? what do they fear the most?

 ## act

 if it's likely, it happens.